Professional track record

 Problems I've solved

-Internal tools, people systems, and operational frameworks built inside engineering organisations.
+Internal tools, AI tooling, automation, and operational frameworks built inside engineering organisations.

 Internal tooling Cost reduction Python AI